berkeley-cs61as/markdown-courseware/textbook/chapter18 8 - Assignment, State, and Environment/section02 Local State Variables.md

       dispatch)

 What do you think?
-Any idea about what this function does?
+Do you have any idea about what this function does?

-## withdraw
+## Withdraw

 Let's withdraw money from the bank account.
 We will do this using a procedure `withdraw`, which takes as argument an amount to be withdrawn.
 If there is enough money in the account to accommodate the withdrawal, then `withdraw` should return the balance remaining after the withdrawal.
-Otherwise, `withdraw` should return the message `Insufficient funds`.
+Otherwise, `withdraw` should return the message `"Insufficient funds"`.
 For example, if we begin with $100 in the account, we should obtain the following sequence of responses using `withdraw`: